moj124/TodoList/README.md

 A MERN backend service to serve a Todo List set of functionalities.

 ### Key Features
-- db: stores the validator schemas, initialization of database collection and handles read/write operations involving the database.
+- db: stores the validator schemas, aggregations, initialization of database collection and handles read/write operations involving the database.
 - projects: houses the controllers and routes specifc to 'projects' collection operations.
 - tasks: houses the controllers and routes specifc to 'tasks' collection operations.
-- main.ts: is the entrypoint file, is the first file to be run.
+- main.ts: is the entrypoint file, and the first file to be run.
 Handles database connection and generic setup configurations.

+## Validation Schemas

+### Projects
+    - name: a required string
+    - tasks: a required array of Tasks, can be empty array
+    - createdAt: a required date object
+    - deadlineAt: a required data object, can be null
+### Tasks
+    - name: a required string
+    - status: a required string, I've enforce functionally enum value of ['todo', 'done'].
+    - createdAt: a required date object
+    - completedAt: a required data object, can be null
+    - deadlineAt: a required data object, can be null

 ## Instructions